JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Known issues

-If you use the .NET Core ("dotnet") steps on Windows agents, you can get the _".NET SDK was not found"_ error if you have .NET Core runtime (not SDK) installed on the agent in the location like `C:\Program Files (x86)\dotnet`.
-As a workaround, set env.DOTNET_HOME parameter to the  location of .NET Core SDK.
-Related [issue](https://youtrack.jetbrains.com/issue/TW-61413).
+* If you use the .NET Core ("dotnet") steps on Windows agents, you can get the _".NET SDK was not found"_ error if you have .NET Core runtime (not SDK) installed on the agent in the location like `C:\Program Files (x86)\dotnet`.
+As a workaround, set the `env.DOTNET_HOME` parameter to the location of .NET Core SDK.
+See the related [issue](https://youtrack.jetbrains.com/issue/TW-61413) for details.

 ## Changes from 2019.1 to 2019.1.1